algorithmiaio/dev-center/_pages/algorithm-development/languages/java.md

 It will output a JSON formatted object which the user will consume with an API call to the algorithm path which is found at the bottom of the algorithm description page.

-This path is based on your Algorithmia user name and the name of your algorithm, so if you are “demo” and your algorithm is “TokenizeText”, then the path for version 0.1.1 of your algorithm will be demo/TokenizeText/0.1.1
+This path is based on your Algorithmia user name and the name of your algorithm, so if you are “AdaDeveloper” and your algorithm is “TokenizeText”, then the path for version 0.1.1 of your algorithm will be AdaDeveloper/TokenizeText/0.1.1

 ### Working with Basic Data Structures